aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xlt-to-xml/_index.md

 The following example demonstrates how to convert XLT to XML in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLT into XML.
+Follow the easy steps to convert XLT to XML.
 Upload your XLT file, then simply save it as XML file.
 For both XLT reading and XML writing you can use fully qualified filenames.
 The output XML content and formatting will be identical to the original XLT document.

 {{% /blocks/products/pf/agp/text %}}